Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-2-skiing-by-train.html.markdown

 There's a good vibe on the train.
 When you see kids on board they're not screaming, they're engaged and having a good time.
 Every year I go with a big group and by the time we get to the chalet, everyone’s bonded and everyone’s had a great time.

+> "There's a good vibe on the train.
+When you see kids on board they're not screaming, they're engaged and having a good time."

 When you travel by plane it’s just one long conveyor belt of stop/starts, queuing, baggage, cramped flight, cramped transfer.
 There’s no time for you to do anything, certainly not for it to feel like part of the holiday.

 #### Flight Free UK: